fzl-22/suitmedia-application-test/README.md

 The application is ready to be installed on physical device.

+Or, the release apk can be downloaded [here](https://github.com/fzl-22/suitmedia-application-test/releases).

 ## 3 Screenshots

 The screenshots of the applications is provided according to the application flow.